 3. If you have a senior or geriatric aged dog or cat - read number 2 above.
 Same thing holds true for the aging brain.
 This will help the brain stay healthy and avoid cognitive dysfunction and senility.

-4. One of the most common reasons people buy this supplement is to support a healthy coat and skin and to decrease shedding.
+4. One of the most common reasons people buy this supplement for their pets is to support a healthy coat and skin and to decrease shedding.
 It definitely accomplishes this and can reduce shedding by 80% if used daily.
 It takes a 30 day trial on this to see the improvement.
 You will definitely be seeing less hair around.

 5. It supports the immune system and what pet DOESN'T need that?
-The holistic approach to health means that you try to improve the baseline of health of the body to be able ward off any bugs or illnesses that your pet may encounter.
+The holistic approach to health means that you try to improve the baseline of health of the body to be able fight off any bugs or illnesses that your pet may encounter.
 If your pet is healthy and robust, they are much less likely to become sick.

 6. It supports different organ system health such as cardiac, urinary, fertility, vision, and more.
 This is such a complete supplement!

 For one supplement to do all of this is phenomenal!!
 Humans long ago tapped into the genius of omega fatty acid supplements and we should definitely use this with our pet's daily to keep them healthy and to keep them with us as long as possible.

 This product comes in a pump bottle that you should store in the refrigerator and add to your pet's food according to the label directions.
 It will state how many "pumps" to dispense from the pump that comes with the bottle according to your pet's weight.
 For example, my cats get one pump each and my 60 lb. dog gets 3 pumps daily and my 17 lb. dog gets 1 pump daily.
 This is a very small amount and the bottles range from $9 for the smaller sizes up to $20 or more for the larger sizes.
 These bottles last quite a long time for the small amount you use daily.